VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter03.md

                     DWORD user_data);
 ```

-The method of creating dialog box through window resource `ID` is similar to
+The method of creating dialog box through window resource ID is similar to
 the main window.
-Creating interface through resource `ID`, the parameter
+Creating interface through resource ID, the parameter
 meaning is also similar to the interface of the main window created above:

 ```cpp